-As the Acting President & CEO of 2-1-1 San Diego, William York operates one the most successful 2-1-1 providers in the nation.
+As the President and CEO of 2-1-1 San Diego, William York operates one the most successful 2-1-1 providers in the nation.
 With his diverse expertise and knowledge in business management, care coordination service, and funding models, coupled with his spirit of collaboration and partnership, William has successfully secured 94% the organization’s $11million budget in fee-for-service contracts and business partnerships.

 Joining 2-1-1 in 2007, William dedicated his focus to developing strong teams of staff to manage the many operational hubs of 2-1-1 San Diego.
 Overseeing 130 staff, Bill guides and directs seven teams to meet the organization’s mission and goals, including the 2-1-1 contact center, the ACCESS center in partnership with the County of San Diego, Enrollment Services department, Courage to Call and Health Navigation centers, Quality Assurance department, Finance and Human Resources, Information Technology and Data, and Business and Partnership Development.
 Together, under William’s leadership and vision, these teams have built a state-of-the-art 2-1-1 Connections Center that has welcomed 10,000 visitors since opening its doors in February 2016, and provides a space for the community to gather to incubate ideas to improve service barriers with partners.